valhalla/valhalla/docs/docs/mjolnir/traffic_tiles.md

 This CSV file can be created by following steps:

-1. The `edge_id` column represents the internal graph id of the OSM way in the valhalla graph.
-The valhalla tool `valhalla_ways_to_edges` can be used to generate a mapping from OSM way ids to these valhalla edge ids.
+1. The `edge_id` column represents the internal `graph_id` of ways in the valhalla graph.
+The valhalla tool `valhalla_ways_to_edges` can be used to generate a mapping from OSM way ids to valhalla edge ids.
 An example for an `way_edges.txt` file created by the tool looks like this:
     ```
     1175181586,1,112642252344
     984719585,1,110964530744,1,112508034616,1,112843578936